Why are many businesses instilling a DevOps culture into their organization?

 \section{Related Work}

-Chronologically, although the work by Iden et al. \cite{Iden:2011} did not explicitly mention DevOps, we can consider that is one of the first papers that empirically analyzed the conflict between development and operations teams when they have to collaborate.
+Some systematic literature reviews, systematic mapping studies, and surveys on both gray and technical literature, have been previously conducted to answer RQ1 and RQ2 \cite{slr1,Erich:2019,Erich:2014,slr7,slr8,slr13}.
+Recently, Leite et al. \cite{Leite:2020} published an exhaustive survey on DevOps concepts and challenges, in which through a method inspired by systematic literature review and grounded theory, they analyze practical implications for engineers, managers and researchers.
+However, we focus on empirical evidence based on exploratory case studies and grounded theory studies in which units of analysis are companies adopting DevOps (i.e., we do not focus on literature reviews or studies on companies adopting specific practices, such as continuous delivery or microservice architectures).
+Experience reports or any other studies that are not based on empirical evidence from companies adopting DevOps are not considered in the following analysis.
+Chronologically, although the study by Iden et al. \cite{Iden:2011} did not explicitly mention DevOps, we can consider that is one of the first papers that empirically analyzed the conflict between development and operations teams when they have to collaborate.
 This follows the idea initiated by P. Debois \cite{Debois:2008} and Flickr employees \cite{Allspaw:2009}.
-Iden et al. \cite{Iden:2011} used the Delphy method (brainstorming with 42 Norwegian IT experts, reduction and ranking) to provide a key baseline for analyzing the problems that reveal the lack of cooperation between developers and IT operations personnel.
+Iden et al. \cite{Iden:2011} used the Delphi method (brainstorming with 42 Norwegian IT experts, reduction and ranking) to provide a key baseline for analyzing the problems that reveal the lack of cooperation between developers and IT operations personnel.

-Some years later, Erich et al. \cite{Erich:2014} performed a systematic mapping study to analyze the benefits of this cooperation between development and operations, and Smeds et al. \cite{Smeds:2015} interviewed 13 subjects in a software company adopting DevOps to research about the main defining characteristics of DevOps and the perceived impediments to DevOps adoption.

-Lwakatare et al. \cite{Lwakatare:2016b} used multi-vocal literature and three interviews from one case company to describe what DevOps is and DevOps practices according to software practitioners.
-Riungu-Kalliosaari et al. \cite{Lwakatare:2016a} conducted a qualitative multiple-case study and interviewed the representatives of three software development organizations in Finland to answer how industry practitioners perceive the benefits of DevOps practices in their organization and how they perceive the adoption challenges related to DevOps.
+Some years later, Smeds et al. \cite{Smeds:2015} interviewed 13 subjects in a software company adopting DevOps to research the main defining characteristics of DevOps and the perceived impediments to DevOps adoption.
+Later, Lwakatare et al. \cite{Lwakatare:2016b} used multi-vocal literature and three interviews from one case company to describe what DevOps is and outline DevOps practices according to software practitioners.
+In the same year, Riungu-Kalliosaari et al. \cite{Lwakatare:2016a} conducted a qualitative multiple-case study and interviewed the representatives of three software development organizations in Finland to answer how industry practitioners perceive the benefits of DevOps practices in their organization and how they perceive the adoption challenges related to DevOps.